 Otherwise, the classic option is to bring a sleeping bag.
 Even if the weather forecast says it will be nice and sunny where you're going, temperatures can really drop in the evening so packing a sleeping bag for every camper is probably a good idea.
 With its thick filling and tapered design, this super-warm mummy-style sleeping bag is the ultimate in camping comfort.

 Plates, bowls, cups, cutlery, pots and pans are all essential for a successful camping holiday.
 Don't forget to bring oven mitts and a tin opener with you as well, plus a large washing up bowl or other vessel to do the dishes in.

-Find out what cooking gear will be at the camp site before you travel, as depending on your options you may also want to bring a portable barbecue or a stove and fuel with you.
-Compact and portable, this grill* is full of functionality, including a long rack where you can keep leftovers warm.
-The porcelain enamel cooking grid is easy to clean, too.
+Find out what cooking gear will be at the camp site before you travel, as (depending on your options) you may also want to bring a portable barbecue or a stove and fuel with you.
+Compact and portable, this grill is pre-assembled and ready to go!

 Even if you're going to a popular and well-equipped camp site, you'll want to make sure to bring certain essentials with you like matches, flashlights (plus batteries), a water carrier filled with fresh water and a first aid kit.

 We're all for getting active and living alongside nature while camping, but some creature comforts are just too difficult to give up.